-The Maryland Author Adventures Trail features four writers who carried tremendous influence.
-Rachel Carson, H.L.
+The Maryland Author Adventures Trail features five writers who carried tremendous influence.
+Rachel Carson, Josiah Henson, H.L.
 Mencken, Ogden Nash, and Edgar Allan Poe were all successful during their own time and remained so into the late 20th and early 21st centuries.

-Carson was years ahead of her time as a science writer who introduced the idea of taking care of our environment when it was not a popular choice.
+Rachel Carson was years ahead of her time as a female science writer who introduced the idea of taking care of our environment amid rising concerns about chemical advances in the mid-20th century.

 A powerful editor, H.L.
 Mencken’s opinions could make or break careers of writers.

-Ogden Nash’s poetry is endearing and covers a wide range of subjects connected to the human experience.
+Ogden Nash’s poetry is light and endearing, covering a wide range of subjects connected to the human experience.

 Readers who are especially interested in learning about literary Baltimore can read more at https://explore.baltimoreheritage.org.
 Some of the locations on their list are private residences and not open to the public but all represent major writers.

 Click any link below for author and place information.